 Dublin Christmas Market

 The Dublin Christmas Market, is called “I believe in Christmas”.
-You can find more information on their website.
-It’s located at CHQ Building.
+It was located at CHQ Building.

 This is located away from the main shopping areas and I believe (ha! get it?) that’s one of the main problems.
 It’s not very busy and that gives the place a dark, cold atmosphere.
 All places to sit, stand or talk are wet and windy.
 The floor is slippery, there is no music and the booth holders are not very interested either.